Controlled Sequential Information Fusion with Social Sensors: Numerical Results

 \subsection{Sensitivity of Optimal Incentive Policy}

-The following numerical results along with Theorem~\ref{thm:AHI} provide a rationale for choosing the parameters: $\phi_s$ -- the weight in the information fusion cost (\ref{eq:cst_es}) and $\rho$ -- the discount factor in the fusion center's objective (\ref{eq:RM}).\\ (i)~\textit{\underline{Usefulness of Information vs Incentivizing}}: \\ We illustrate the trade-off between usefulness of information and incentivizing in the information fusion cost~(\ref{eq:cst_es}), and see how it affects the threshold $\pi^*_s$ in~(\ref{eq:OPESM}).
+The following numerical results along with Theorem~\ref{thm:AHI} provide a rationale for choosing the parameters: $\phi_s$ -- the weight in the information fusion cost (\ref{eq:cst_es}) and $\rho$ -- the discount factor in the fusion center's objective (\ref{eq:RM}).

+(i)~\textit{\underline{Usefulness of Information vs Incentivizing}}: \\ We illustrate the trade-off between usefulness of information and incentivizing in the information fusion cost~(\ref{eq:cst_es}), and see how it affects the threshold $\pi^*_s$ in~(\ref{eq:OPESM}).
 Fig.\ref{fig:Tr_phi} shows the affect of increasing the weight $\phi_s$ when the remaining parameters are the same.
 It can be seen that $\pi^*_s$ is decreasing with $\phi_s$.
 From Theorem~\ref{thm:AHI}, higher $\phi_s$ implies that the additional cost for employing a sub-optimal policy is smaller; in other words, $\pi_s^*(2)$ is smaller.\\ (ii)~\textit{\underline{Optimal cost vs Discount factor}}: \\ We illustrate the relation between total cost incurred by the fusion center for different discount factors $\rho$ in the objective function (\ref{eq:RM}).
 The discount factor models the degree of impatience of the fusion center, as the cost incurred at time $k$ is $\rho^k c(p_k)$.
 A smaller discount factor indicates that the fusion center pays more attention to the current costs than future costs.
 It is seen from Fig.\ref{fig:Tr_ds} that a higher discount factor leads to smaller (expected) costs for higher states.
 This indicates that it is beneficial for the fusion center to attach more importance to future costs as it should also take into account the benefit from sensors performing social learning.